Circle line (London Underground): Other circle routes

 As well as the inner circle, other routes circumnavigated London, although these were not complete loops.
 From 1872, the L&NWR began an "outer circle" service from Broad Street to Mansion House via Willesden Junction and Earl's Court, diverting an earlier service that had run to Victoria; and the GWR began a "middle circle" service from Moorgate to Mansion House via Latimer Road and Earl's Court.
 Both of these routes were cut back to Earl's Court: the "middle circle" in 1900 and the "outer circle" in 1909.
 The GWR service survived as a shuttle service from the Hammersmith & City line to Addison Road, now Kensington (Olympia), until 1940.

 The Midland Railway briefly ran a super outer circle from St Pancras to Earl's Court from 1878 to 1880.
-London Overground now runs services between Clapham Junction, Willesden Junction and Dalston Junction and between Dalston Junction and Clapham Junction.
+London Overground now runs services between Clapham Junction, Willesden Junction and Dalston Kingsland and between Dalston Junction and Clapham Junction.